 Typical applications of fluorescent spheres include: testing of filtration media and systems, vial and container cleaning studies, flow tracing, flow visualization, and fluid mechanics studies, medical imaging and flow cytometry, fluorescence microscopy and photography, as well as biomedical technology research, qualification and validation of medical devices, biomedical diagnostics, process troubleshooting and process flow among others.
 Specifically fluorescent microspheres are often used for water- and air-flow testing and bead-based diagnostic applications.
 New unique applications of fluorescent spheres are being discovered daily.

-Fluorescent spheres have a unique ability to appear translucent(clear) and practically invisible under ordinary light, and emit intense vsible color when energized by ultraviolet (UV) light.
+Fluorescent spheres have a unique ability to appear translucent(clear) and practically invisible under ordinary light and to emit intense vsible color when energized by ultraviolet (UV) light.
 This effect allows scientists and engineers to design blind tests and controlled experiments (e.g. simulate spread of viruses) where the microspheres are invisible to the operator doing the procedure until after the fact, therefore, eliminating any operator bias and uncertainty in the validity of experiment.
 This unique feature of fluorescent microspheres has numerous applications in biomedical research and process troubleshooting.

 Fluorescence occurs when a molecule absorbs energy in the form of light and then immediately releases this energy again in the form of light.

 Currently fluorescent microspheres in a variety of excitation wavelength and emission wavelength are available which allows the differently colored microspheres to represent different experimental variables/conditions and be separated on the basis of either their excitation or their emission spectra.